Panzer-Jack/easy-live2d/docs/en/guide/basic-usage.md

 ## Complete Example

-Here's a basic example integrating all the above features:
+Here is a basic example integrating all of the above functionality:

 ```js
 import { Application, Ticker } from 'pixi.js';